Photography Travel Tour – Cuba

-This photography tour of Havana Cuba is in planning stages for January, 2014
+This photography tour of Cuba next runs in January, 2014

 So you say you want to learn more about photography, and you love to travel too?
 Maybe you’ve taken photography classes before but want something different, something more interactive, in the field.
-How about putting it all together in this customized photo tour to the historic city of Havana, Cuba led by a professional photographer of 24 years as your tour host and instructor.
+How about putting it all together in this customized photo tour to Cuba led by a professional photographer of 24 years as your tour host and instructor.

 Habana Vieja – image courtesy Jon Bowen